nmfrankel/TeXTBomber/README.md

 ## Use cases

 - A friend challenges you to send him 500 "Happy Birthday" texts 🤣.
-- A friend randomly starts bombarding you with spam texts.
+- A mate randomly starts bombarding you with spam texts.
 When asked to stop, he continues and does not listen 😟.
 - Any similar case to the previously mentioned cases.

 Regardless of your case, you __MUST__ have consent from the recipient of the messages.
 By not doing so, the user is violating the terms of the license under which this project is public.